cinqict/jenkinsdev/blog1.md

 # Remark: there is no CMD or statement.
 Since jenkins/jenkins:lts image uses an ENTRYPOINT, this image will inherit that behavior.
 ```

+## Summarize
-This Dockerfile gives use a simple Jenkins image which we can run en destroy in seconds
+This Dockerfile and init Groovy scripts gives use a simple Jenkins image which we can run en destroy in seconds.
-and is therefore very useful for your local development on our Jenkinsfile or init Groovy scripts.
+This is very useful for developing your Jenkinsfiles and init Groovy scripts.

 Eric Cornet <br>
 CI/CD Engineer

+All code can be found on https://github.com/Dirc/jenkinsdev